The Outer Worlds 2: Will Obsidian Change the RPG Game Again?

 What Does It Feel Like?
 (Tone, Atmosphere & Emotional Direction)

-The vibe I get from The Outer Worlds 2 is that it’s still sarcastic and self-aware, but now layered with a stronger sense of mystery and consequence.
-Where the first game often felt like a satirical road trip through corporate chaos, the sequel seems more like a deeper dive into a morally unstable universe where your choices carry emotional weight.
+What I get from The Outer Worlds 2 is that it’s still sarcastic and self-aware, but now draped in a heavier blanket of mystery and consequence.
+If the first game felt like a satirical road trip through corporate madness, this one feels more like an exploration of a morally grey universe where your choices matter on an emotional level.

-Here’s the emotional shift as it currently feels:
+Here’s the emotional posture as it feels right now:

 The Outer Worlds 2